Alekevin12/Alekevin12/README.md

 Welcome to my GitHub profile!
 I'm Alekevin12, a passionate Full Stack Developer in love with my job.
 Feel free to take a tour and get to know me better. 😄

 ## About Me 🙌
-I'm an enthusiastic Full Stack Developer with almost 5 years of experience.
-Throughout my career, I've become a pro at Angular.
-I've got a solid foundation in JavaScript and a knack for Typescript.

-I'm a lifelong learner, always eager to stay updated with the latest trends and advancements in development.
-I thrive on challenging projects that let me flex my creative muscles and deliver extraordinary results. 🚀
+I'm a 25 years old Full Stack Developer with a passion for technology 👨‍💻, travel ✈️, video games 🎮 and keyboards ⌨️.
+With almost 5 years of experience, I enjoy creating innovative solutions and staying up-to-date with the latest trends.
+Outside of work, I'm an adventurous soul who seeks new experiences and embraces different cultures.
+Let's connect and explore the possibilities together!

 ## Currently learning 🌱
 * Java